WolfgangErb/LD3Ditp/README.md

 # LD3Ditp
-3D polynomial interpolation at the node points of degenerate 3D-Lissajous curves
+3D polynomial interpolation on the node points of degenerate Lissajous curves
 --------------------------------------------------------------------------------

 Copyright (C) 2016 by Peter Dencker and Wolfgang Erb